Iamwade/https-gitmagento2-phpstorm-plugin-wiki/Inspections-Developer-Documentation.md

 ```

 Now we can access attributes values.
 We can check if attribute value is existing class
-by using [PhpClassExistenceValidator][file:PhpClassExistenceValidator] type instance.
+by using [PhpClassExistenceValidator] type instance.
 To report problem on the `name` attribute value you can use the next code snippet:

 ```java